Shreemanarjun/flutter_sharez/README.md

 ## To-Do Features 📝

 Here are some features that we plan to implement in future releases of Flutter Sharez:

-- **Resumable Downloads:** Introduce the ability to resume interrupted or paused downloads, ensuring a seamless download experience even in case of network disruptions.

 - **Already Downloaded File List:** Display a list of files that have already been downloaded, making it easy for users to track their downloaded content.